Carbidopa (By mouth)

 Warnings While Using This Medicine

-- Make sure any doctor or dentist who treats you knows that you are using this medicine.
+- Tell any doctor or dentist who treats you that you are taking this medicine.
 This medicine may affect the results of certain medical tests, including tests often used by people who have diabetes.

 Possible Side Effects While Using This Medicine

 Call your doctor right away if you notice any of these side effects:

 - Allergic reaction: Itching or hives, swelling in your face or hands, swelling or tingling in your mouth or throat, chest tightness, trouble breathing

 - Change in how much or how often you urinate